AIHubCentral/docs/assets/RVC/Resources/Training.md

 - In other words, the amount of times the model went over its <u>[dataset](https://docs.ai-hub.wtf/rvc/resources/datasets/)</u> and learned from it.
 #### *:icon-chevron-right: How many epochs should I use for my dataset?*
-- There isn't a way to know the right amount previous to training.
-It depends on the size, length & quality of the dataset.
+- **There isn't a way to know the right amount previous to training.** It depends on the length, quality and diversity of the dataset.

 - If you aim towards a quality model, it's not convenient to input a semi-arbitrary amount of epochs, as it makes it prone to underfitting/overtraining. (explained later)

 - So it's best to use TensorBoard.
-WIth it you can determine **exactly** for how long you should train. (explained later)
+With it you can determine **exactly** for how long you should train. (explained later)
 #### *:icon-chevron-right: Do more epochs equal a better model?*
-- It doesn't, since using a disproportionate amount will overtrain the model, which will affect the quality of it.
+- **No it doesn't**, since using a disproportionate amount will overtrain the model, which will affect the quality of it.
 - In the field of AI, is when an AI model learns its <u>[dataset](https://docs.ai-hub.wtf/rvc/resources/datasets/)</u> too well, to the point where it centers too much around it & starts replicating undesired data.

 - The model performs very well with data of the dataset, but poorly with new data, as it has lost its ability to replicate anything that deviates from it.